omkarcloud/botasaurus/README.md

   </a>
 </p>

+## Disclaimer for Botasaurus Project

+> By using Botasaurus, you agree to comply with all applicable local and international laws related to data scraping, copyright, and privacy.
+The developers of Botasaurus are not responsible for any misuse of this software.
+It is the sole responsibility of the user to ensure adherence to all relevant laws regarding data scraping, copyright, and privacy, and to use Botasaurus in an ethical and legal manner.

+We take the concerns of the Botasaurus Project very seriously.
+For any inquiries or issues, please contact Chetan Jain at [chetan@omkar.cloud](mailto:chetan@omkar.cloud).
+We will take prompt and necessary action in response to your emails.

 ## In a nutshell

 Botasaurus is an all in 1 web scraping framework built for the modern web.
 We address the key pain points web scrapers face when scraping the web.

 Our aim it to make web scraping extremely easy and save you hours of Development Time.